giuliagrisot/giuliagrisot.github.io/index.md

 [Home](index.md)  | [CV](cv.md) | [Publications](publications.md) | [Contact me](contacts.md)

+## Welcome to my personal website!

+I am a researcher interested in the mechanisms by which humans process and understand language and literature, and in the ways linguistic data can be explored computationally.

 ## Research interests

-Empirical approaches to literature, eye-tracking, stylistics, reader response, digital humanities.
+empirical approaches to literature, eye-tracking, stylistics, reader response, digital humanities, semantic analysis

-## Research summary

 I am currently part of the research project ["High Mountains Low Arousal?
 Distant Reading Topographies of Sentiment in German Swiss Novels in the early 20th Century"](https://distant-reading-rg.github.io/about.html)

 ## Former research

 My PhD project explored language processing of difficulties in literary texts, with a particular focus on Virginia Woolf.
 It combined stylistics and psycholinguistics methods (in particular eye tracking), to investigate textual complexities from an empirical viewpoint.

-I am interested in the mechanisms by which humans process and understand language and literature, and in the ways linguistic data can be explored computationally.

 ## Bio